Who can ask for a checklist assessment?

-However, it’s often the case that after a period of treatment in hospital, that the NHS will provide your relative with an interim package of further support, which may include rehabilitation for example.
+However, it’s often the case that after a period of treatment in hospital, that the NHS will provide your relative with an interim package of further support, which may include rehabilitation.
 The NHS Framework recommends that where this is the case, any assessment of your relative’s eligibility for NHS Continuing Healthcare Funding should be deferred until the package of support measures has taken effect, to determine whether this improves their long-term prognosis.

 The Checklist Assessment